“The great sages affirm that mala or impurity is ignorance and the cause for Saṁsāra -Transmigration - to sprout.”||

 D: What else did Kṣemarāja write in his commentary?

-M: In another part of it, he expresses the following:
+M: In another portion of it, he expresses the following:

-“Bondage is only that limitation whose nature lies in ignorance consisting of 'not realizing' one's unity with Śiva and whose essence is contracted knowledge in the form of Āṇavamala, which - that is, Āṇavamala - consists of considering oneself as imperfect.”
+“That limitation alone is bondage, whose nature lies in ignorance consisting of 'non-realization' of one's unity with Śiva and whose essence is contracted knowledge in the form of Āṇavamala, which -viz. Āṇavamala- consists of considering oneself as imperfect.”

 Āṇavamala (primordial impurity) is "saṅkucitajñānam" or "contracted knowledge", and this Āṇavamala is bondage.
-And bondage means not realizing one's inherent unity with the Supreme Being.
+And bondage means non-realization of one's own inherent unity with the Supreme Self.

-For this reason, cultivate Śivadṛṣṭi (the viewpoint of Śiva) by identifying with the Lord, as realizing “you are Him” is synonymous with "cessation of bondage" according to the Trika system.
+For that reason, cultivate Śivadṛṣṭi (Śiva's viewpoint) by becoming identified with the Lord, because the final realization that "you are Him" is synonymous with "cessation of bondage" according to the Trika system.

-When you cease to feel that you are imperfect, that is the mark of achieving Emancipation.
-At first, that cessation of feeling lasts for a few seconds, but as your realization that you are the Lord becomes stronger and stronger, the feeling "I am imperfect" will gradually leave you.
-When it is completely gone, you are entirely free forever.
-And when you reach this point of “realization”, you also realize that you "always" were free because you, dear Śiva, are not conditioned by time, space, and other limitations.
-Svātantrya or Absolute Freedom is your constant possession, without a doubt.
+When you stop feeling that you are imperfect, that is the mark that you have attained Emancipation.
+In the beginning, the stoppage lasts a few seconds, but as your realization that you are the Lord gets more and more steady, the sentiment "I am imperfect" will gradually abandon you.
+When it is completely gone, you are thoroughly free forever.
+And when you attain this point of realization, you also realize that you were "always" free because you, dear Śiva, are not subject to time, space and the rest of limitations.
+Svātantrya or Absolute Freedom is your constant possession, no doubt about it.

 Guru Gabriel Pradīpaka